-This is my third annual listing of the best personal history blogs of the year.
+It gives me great pleasure to announce my fourth annual listing of the best personal history blogs of the year.

 - Use of graphics, photographs, and video.

-Without further ado, here are the top eight personal history blogs for 2011, ranked in alphabetical order.
-Congratulations to everyone.
-Drum role, please!
+Without further ado, here are my picks for the top seven personal history blogs for 2012, ranked in alphabetical order.

 - The Heart and Craft of Life Writing.
 Owner Sharon Lippincott describes herself as “…passionate about all forms of life writing, especially memoir and journaling.”